HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 }

 function test1() {
-  console.log('\nTest 1: calculateTotalPrice should take one argument');
+  console.log('\nTest 1: calculateTotalPrice should take one parameter');
   // TODO replace this comment with your code
 }